Uralstech/UGemini/README.md

 *Adding additional dependencies:*<br/>
 Follow the steps detailed in the OpenUPM installation method and only install the *`Utilities.Async` and *`Utilities.Encoder.Wav` packages.

-#### From GitHub (unstable/preview branch) Through Unity Package Manager
+#### From GitHub Clone/Download

-1. Clone the repository from the desired branch
+1. Clone or download the repository from the desired branch (master, preview/unstable)
 2. Drag the package folder `UGemini/UGemini/Packages/com.uralstech.ugemini` into your Unity project's `Packages` folder
 3. In the `Packages` folder of your project, add the following line to the list in `manifest.json`:
     `"com.uralstech.ugemini": "1.0.1",`